Macroscopic Particle Transport in Dissipative Long-Range Bosonic Systems: Main Results

-\textbf{Result 4}. \textit{Assume that the initial boson number outside the region $X$ does not exceed $N_0$.
-In the presence of local $n$-body loss, the probability of finding $N_0+\Delta N_0$ bosons in a disjoint region $Y$ in a given time $\tau$ is upper bounded by
+\textbf{Result 4}.
+Assume that the initial boson number outside region $X$ is $Nx_{X^c}(0)$.
+In the presence of local $n$-body loss, the probability of finding $N(x_{X^c}(0)+\mu)$ bosons in a disjoint region $Y$ in a given time $\tau$ is upper bounded by

-} This upper bound is identical to that in closed quantum systems due to the existence of decoherence-free subspaces.